+10 How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?
 For deaf parents, text messages and emails can be sent to the main school office.
-British Sign Language interpreters/communicators are provided for annual review meetings and school performances.
-10 How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?
+British Sign Language interpreters/communicators are provided as needed e.g. for annual review meetings and school performances.
+BSL is taught as the modern foreign language in Key Stage Two to encourage signing between deaf and hearing peers in both formal and relaxed communication settings.
 When choosing a school, we encourage you to bring your child along to the Lighthouse to see what we have to offer.
 While parents are going through the decision-making process, further visits can be arranged at your request.
-For a child joining nursery, a teacher of the deaf, a class teacher, and home school link worker will visit your child at home before he or she joins the school.
+For a child joining nursery, a Teacher of the Deaf, a class teacher, and home school link worker will visit your child at home before he or she joins the school.
 They will bring a welcome book to share with your child, showing them simple information about school.
 Your child will also be invited to visit the school once or twice in the weeks leading up to their start date.
 When your child is about to move to another school, we will carefully plan his or her transition.
 The new school will be contacted and future teachers encouraged to visit the Lighthouse.
 We will also make every effort to visit the new school ourselves in order to share vital information.
 Lighthouse teachers attend 'Team around the Family' meetings during a child's transition into school.
 Where possible, teachers from your child's new secondary school will be invited to attend his or her Year 6 annual review meeting.
 'All About Me' photo books are made for the children to take to their next school in order to aid communication during the settling-in period.
 The children's provision maps and reports are shared with their next school.
 Transition visits are arranged to schools for the deaf, other specialist centres, or special school settings.
-11 How are the school's resources allocated and matched to children's special educational needs?
+11 resources allocated and matched to children's special educational needs?
 The Lighthouse receives a set amount of funding per year for its deaf pupils from Surrey County Council.
 The teaching time and teaching support is shared equally.
-In addition to this, extra funding is sometimes granted from the local education authority to meet those with more complex needs (for example, physical disability or multi- The impact of additional teaching/support/lesson adaptations on pupil progress is regularly evaluated and changes made in response to need.
+In addition to this, extra funding is sometimes granted from the local education authority to meet those with more The impact of additional teaching/support/lesson adaptations on pupil progress is regularly evaluated and changes made in response to need.